 When I found out my family was from Saskatchewan I decided to see the prairies and it was then that I first felt like I belonged.
 I will never forget the time I played at a Friendship Center in Saskatoon.
 I looked into the audience and thought "These are my people, I'm home!"

 My father died of lead poisoning and black lung 1979 when I was 6 months pregnant with my twin girls.
 My mother followed him in 1990 after suffering a heart attack in a skid row old folks home off East Hastings street in Vancouver.
 I never got to say goodbye.
 There has been much pain and injustice in my life, but I also have much to be grateful for.
-I have a beautiful home in Saskatchewan now.
+I have a beautiful home in Kelowna now.
 I also have a loving partner and I am a proud mother and grandmother.
 Although there is still a rough road ahead for the next generations it is with hope and optimism that I watch my children and grandchildren move into the future.
-May we be idle no more.